Call 24/7. Speak to an Attorney Immediately

 What a Workers’ Comp Settlement Looks Like

-Once a Compromise and Release Agreement is approved, the case is closed permanently.
+If mediation succeeds, the resolution is documented in a Compromise and Release Agreement — a binding contract approved by a Workers’ Compensation Judge that closes your case in exchange for a lump-sum payment.
+Once approved, the case is closed permanently.
 You cannot reopen it later if your condition worsens.
-That is why an attorney who understands the long-term implications of every clause matters as much as one who understands how to negotiate the headline number.
+That is why the attorney negotiating your settlement needs to understand the long-term implications of every clause, not just the headline number.

 What Happens If You Do Not Settle at Mediation